-NUR 365: Patho-physiology, 3(3+0)
+NUR 365: Patho-physiology, 3(3+0+0) Pre-requisites: NUR 232, NUR 241; Co-requisite: NUR 351

 This theoretical course introduces nursing student to the mechanisms and theories related to the development of disease and alteration in body function of individuals throughout their life span.
 Common conditions related to functional health patterns and immunological responses are also addressed.